Lifting the Cartier transform of Ogus-Vologodsky modulo $p^n$: The Fontaine module structure on the crystalline cohomology of a Fontaine module

 We denote its quotient by $C_{\mathscr{U}}^{\bullet,\bullet}(\Lambda_{\mathscr{M}})$.
 By \ref{cohomology bicomplex}, the crystalline cohomology groups of $\Lambda_{\mathscr{M}}$ are canonically isomorphic to cohomology groups of $\Tot(C_{\mathscr{U}}^{\bullet,\bullet}(\Lambda_{\mathscr{M}}))$. \end{nothing}

 \begin{nothing} Let $\XX$ be a smooth and separated formal $\SS$-scheme.
 In the following, we will use \ref{cohomology bicomplex} to construct a Fontaine module structure on the crystalline cohomology of an object of $\MF(\XX)$ \eqref{definition MF}.
-For this propose, we first show how to associate an object of $\MFb(\XX)$ to Fontaine modules with respect to a family of Frobenius liftings \eqref{def MF Tsuji}.
+For this purpose, we first show how to associate an object of $\MFb(\XX)$ to a Fontaine module with respect to a family of Frobenius liftings \eqref{def MF Tsuji}.

 Suppose that there exist $m+1$ liftings $F_{1},\cdots,F_{m+1}$ of the relative Frobenius morphism $F_{X/k}$ of $X$.
 We set $\pi:\XX'\to \XX$ the canonical morphism, $F_{\XX^{m+1}}=\pi^{m+1}\circ(F_{1},\cdots,F_{m+1}):\XX^{m+1}\to \XX^{m+1}$ and $\Delta:\XX\to \XX^{m+1}$ the diagonal closed immersion.
 For $1\le i\le m+1$, the projection $q_{i}:\XX^{m+1}\to \XX$ on the $i$-th component induces a functor \eqref{pullback MF}